isabella232/visualstudiogeeks.github.io/_posts/blog/2014-12-28-customize-tfs2013-buildtemplate-to-work-with-csharp6-msbuild14-tarun.md

 Struggling to compile your .NET 2015 Preview (.NET 4.6) solutions using TFS 2013 build?
 That's because TFS 2013 uses MSBuild 12.0 as the default version.
 Your Microsoft .NET 2015 Preview (.NET 4.6 / C# 6 beta) solutions with fail compilation if you use TFS 2013 Build agents.
 Let's see how this can be fixed...
 <!--more-->

+If you like this post, don't forget to subscribe to new blog post alerts http://feeds.feedburner.com/visualstudiogeeks/otas...

 ### How to customize build template to point to MSBuild 14.0? ###

 1. You need to amend the build templates to point to MS Build version 14.0.
 The easiest way to do this is to create a copy of the build template for backup.